 - The review for admission takes place once a year.
-A request for admission to the study programme must be submitted to the Joint Board of Admission before April 1st.
+A request for admission to the study programme must be submitted to the Joint Board of Admission before March 1st.
 Only complete applications will be considered. - 2.
-The Joint Board of Admissions can in special cases deal with a request for admission even if it has been submitted after the closing date mentioned in paragraph 1. - 3.
-The Joint Board of Admissions takes a final decision whether applicants are selected for the programme before May 15th. - 4.
+The Joint Board of Admissions can in special cases deal with a request for admission even if it has been submitted after the closing date mentioned in paragraph 1.

+- 3. The Joint Board of Admissions takes a final decision whether applicants are selected for the programme within six weeks after the deadline as mentioned in sub 1 of this article. - 4.
 Selected applicants should inform the Board of Admissions within two weeks after the decision letter has been sent if they accept or decline the invitation.
 After two weeks, the invitation will expire.